patcoll/patcoll.github.com/_posts/2011-04-15-love-hate-relationships-core-data.md

 <p class="meta">15 April 2011 - Pittsburgh</p>

-I have been working with a lot of Objective-C and Cocoa for iOS lately, [for good reason][1].
+I have been working with a lot of Objective-C and Cocoa for iOS lately.

 The joys and sorrows of Cocoa have evened themselves out, mostly.